 - a small bunch of cilantro

-- In a large pot, heat up your coconut oil over medium heat.
+In a large pot, heat up your coconut oil over medium heat.
 Put the chicken pieces in, skin-side-down, to brown.
 You will probably need to do this in a couple batches.
 Give them plenty of time – if you try to turn them too soon, the skin will stick to the bottom.
 If they release easily, then they are probably ready to turn.
 Brown the other side, too.
-Remove the pieces from the pot when they’re browned.
+Remove the pieces from the pot when they’re browned, and set aside.

-- Add your onions to the oil in the pan, and use a wooden spatula to scrape up the bits of chicken stuck to the bottom of the pan.
+Add your onions to the pan, and use a wooden spatula to scrape up the bits of chicken stuck to the bottom of the pan.
 Let them cook for about 4 minutes or so, then add the carrots and keep scraping for another minute or two.
 Salt a little as you go, to build flavor.

-- Add the turnips (or potato), put the chicken pieces back into the pot, and pour in the coconut milk.
+Add the turnips, put the chicken pieces back into the pot, and pour in the coconut milk.
 Add a little hot water to the can to rinse and add that to the pot, as well – the liquid should be about to the chicken on top.